Find a Qualified Attorney Near You

 Prenuptial agreements define spouses’ rights to marital property before marriage.
 Couples with existing businesses or real estate often want to protect their rights in the event of a divorce.
 State laws require both parties to have the agreements reviewed by their own attorneys.
 A postnuptial agreement gives the same protection after the wedding.

 Estate planning may be part of family law for forward-thinking couples.
-Most couples don't think of wills and trusts because they're not old yet.
 Planning the disposition of property and guardianship of children in an emergency is essential.

 If you are considering filing for divorce, it may feel overwhelming.
 Even if you understand the legal procedures, there are still many decisions to make.
-How do you avoid a custody battle and agree on a workable visitation plan?
-How do you file court paperwork?
-It can take an emotional toll on you and your entire family.
+Moving forward with this process can take an emotional toll on you and your entire family.

 Even if you are considering divorce mediation, working with a family law attorney can positively impact the process and outcomes.
 Keep reading to learn more about the benefits of hiring an experienced family law attorney to help you navigate and finalize your divorce.